The Church of Jesus Christ of Latter-day Saints in Ohio: Missions

+There are two missions based in Ohio as of 2026, the Ohio Columbus Mission and the Ohio Cincinnati Mission, and the Michigan Detroit Mission covers much of Northwest Ohio.
+The Columbus mission was established in 1967 as the Ohio Mission and was renamed the Ohio–West Virginia Mission in 1972 followed by the Ohio Columbus Mission in 1974.
+It covers most of central, eastern, southeastern, and northeastern Ohio, and extends into western Pennsylvania and the northern West Virginia panhandle.
+The Cincinnati Mission was created in 2013.
+It covers southwestern Ohio and extends into eastern Kentucky and southwestern Indiana.
+An earlier Ohio Cincinnati Mission was in operation from 1998 to 2010.

+Additionally, there are two Ohio-based missions that have been discontinued, the Ohio Cleveland Mission and the Ohio Akron Mission.
+The Ohio Cleveland Mission, which mainly covered northern Ohio and extended into western Pennsylvania, was in operation from 1977 to 2018.
+At its closure, most of the mission was assigned to the Ohio Columbus Mission, while the portion in northwestern Ohio was assigned to the Michigan Detroit Mission.
+The Ohio Akron Mission, which covered parts of northeast and north central Ohio, operated from 1984 to 1989.
+At its closure, the mission was absorbed by the Ohio Cleveland Mission.

 Temples

-As of November 2025, the church operates one temple in the state of Ohio, the Columbus Ohio Temple; and owns the Kirtland Temple, which is open to the public as a historic site.
-There are two additional temples planned for the state: the Cleveland Ohio Temple, announced by President Russell M. Nelson on 3 April 2022, which is currently under construction; and the Cincinnati Ohio Temple, announced by President Nelson on 7 April 2024.
+As of August 2026, the church operates two temples in the state of Ohio, the Columbus Ohio Temple and the Cleveland Ohio Temple, and owns the Kirtland Temple, which is open to the public as a historic site.
+There is one temple currently under development, the Cincinnati Ohio Temple, announced by President Nelson on 7 April 2024.

-The Columbus temple was dedicated 4 September 1999, by President Gordon B. Hinckley.
+The Columbus temple was announced 25 April 1998 by President Gordon B. Hinckley as one of the first using the smaller design plan and was dedicated 4 September 1999, also by Hinckley.
 It underwent extensive renovations from 2020 to 2023 and was rededicated by President M. Russell Ballard on 3 June 2023.
+The Cleveland temple was announced by President Russell M. Nelson on 3 April 2022 and dedicated 16 August 2026 by Elder David A. Bednar.

 The Kirtland Temple was used by the main body of the church from 1836 to 1838.
 Unlike current operating LDS temples, the Kirtland Temple was used primarily for religious meetings rather than ordinance work.
 At the time of construction, none of the ordinances associated with LDS temple worship, such as baptism by proxy, had been instituted.
 Operated by Community of Christ for over a century, the LDS Church acquired the Kirtland Temple in March 2024.
 A contract between the two churches stipulates that it will remain open to the public for a minimum of 15 years and the LDS Church indicated they have plans to continue to keep it open as a historical site beyond the contractual years.